Reaching The Nations

 How are we doing?

 The Christian population of the world is estimated to make around $42 Trillion every year.
 That is a lot of dough.
 Out of that $42 Trillion, a mere $700 Billion gets donated to all Christian causes (local churches, non-profits, missionaries, etc.).
 That is less than 2% of our income being given to all Christian causes.
 Of that $700 Billion, only $45 Billion is given to missionary work.
-Of that $45 Billion, only $450 Million is given directly to reaching unreached areas of the world. $450 Million out of our $42 Trillion!!!
+Out of that $45 Billion, only $450 Million is given directly to reaching unreached areas of the world. $450 Million out of our $42 Trillion!!!
 To summarize: less than 2%($700 Billion) of Christian income goes to all Christian causes.
 About 0.1%($45 Billion) of Christian income goes to missionaries.
 A sad, 0.001%($450 Million) of Christian income goes directly to reaching the unreached areas of the world.
 How do you feel about that?

 What are we going to do?